What is a Patient Advocate?

 Reducing Stress and Confusion

 Medical situations can be stressful.
 People may feel scared, pressured, or exhausted.
-In those moments, it can be hard to remember what the clinician said, or to ask the questions you meant to ask.
+In those moments, it can be hard to remember what the clinician said or to ask the questions you meant to ask.
 Advocates can help by taking notes, asking clarifying questions, and summarizing the plan afterward.

-Advocates may also help with practical organization.
-Examples include keeping a folder of test results, logging symptoms over time, and maintaining a simple list of upcoming appointments.
-These tools can reduce stress because they turn a confusing situation into a smaller set of next steps.
+Advocates may also help with practical organization, such as keeping a folder of test results, logging symptoms over time, and maintaining a simple list of upcoming appointments.
+These tools reduce stress because they turn a confusing situation into a smaller set of next steps.
+For families who want support coordinating care, preparing for appointments, or following up on complex logistics, Aviator Health provides structured advocacy alongside a patient's clinical care.

 Supporting Vulnerable Populations

 Some people face extra barriers in healthcare.
 This can include older adults, people living with chronic illness, and people with limited health literacy.
-Health literacy affects a person’s ability to find, understand, and use health information, as the CDC explains in its health literacy guidance.

 When health literacy is limited, instructions may feel confusing, forms may be hard to complete, and follow-up steps may not be clear.
 Advocates can help by slowing down the process, using plain language, and checking understanding.
-They may help patients repeat back key instructions in their own words.
-They may also encourage patients to ask for printed summaries or to bring a trusted person to important visits.
+They may help patients repeat back key instructions in their own words or encourage them to ask for printed summaries.

 Advocacy can also support people who feel less comfortable speaking up.
 Some patients worry about being seen as difficult.
 A calm advocate can help communicate concerns respectfully and clearly, which may improve how the care team responds.